dataquir/documents/_build/html/_sources/search_service.txt

 Upload Feed
 -----------
 Using `Upload Feed` section, you can index data into your engine.
-Once feed plan is successfully defined, sample feed file in bot JSON and CSV formats can be downloaded from engine detail page.
+Once feed plan is successfully defined, sample feed file in both JSON and CSV formats can be downloaded from engine detail page.

 Relevance Tuner
 ---------------